polachandu/React/README.md

 * If package.json and package-lock.json files you can regenerate all your dependecies even if someone deletes the node_modules folder. command -> npm install
 * To build the app using parcle command -> npx parcel <source file> in our case it's index.html so command -> npx parcel index.html.
 This command will create a server for us and host the application in that port
 * npx means executing the package
+# PARCEL(parceljs.org) Usages:
+- Dev Build
+- Local Server
+- HMR = Hot Module Replacement
+- Parcel uses File Watching Algorithm and written in C++
+- Caching(can seen in .parcel-cache) & Faster Builder
+- It does Image Optimisation as well
+- We know it as a Bundler
+- Differential Bundler means it supports different browsers
+- Diagonstics
+- Error Handling
+- Tree Shaking Algorithm which means removes the unused code
+- Different Dev and prod build